dooksajs/core/packages/plugins/docs/state-schema-guide.md

 ```

 **Key Features:**
-- Auto-generates IDs if not provided
+- Auto-generates IDs if not provided (IDs are managed by the system, so explicit `id` property in schema is optional)
 - Supports prefix/suffix for IDs
 - Can define custom ID generation functions
 - Each document is independently addressable